frfernandezdev/shortener-url/README.md

 1. Clone the repository to your local machine. 🖥️🔧
 2. Navigate to the project directory. 🗺️✨
 3. Run `./vendor/bin/sail up` to start the local development environment.
 The show is about to begin! 🎉
-4. Run `sail npm run build` to build the frontend assets.
+4. Run `./vendor/bin/sail npm run build` to build the frontend assets.
 Inertia and React are going to shine! 🌈🎨
-5. Run `sail artisan migrate` to apply the database migrations.
+5. Run `./vendor/bin/sail artisan migrate` to apply the database migrations.
 The tables and data are ready for action! 📊🔄

-   **Note:** If you modify the migrations or database schema, run `sail artisan migrate` again.
+   **Note:** If you modify the migrations or database schema, run `./vendor/bin/sail artisan migrate` again.
 Databases need love too! 💪❤️

-6. Run `sail artisan l5-swagger:generate` to generate the Swagger documentation.
+6. Run `./vendor/bin/sail artisan l5-swagger:generate` to generate the Swagger documentation.
 Documentation has never been this impressive! 📚🚀

-   **Note:** If you modify the Swagger documentation, be sure to run `sail artisan l5-swagger:generate` again.
+   **Note:** If you modify the Swagger documentation, be sure to run `./vendor/bin/sail artisan l5-swagger:generate` again.
 Fresh documentation is the best! 🌟📖

 ## Usage